 Boil a pot of water or use an electric water kettle at home to make this process even faster (sometimes we’re not patient for our bubble tea, we know we can be antsy sometimes too).
 Once your water is at a rumbling boil bring it down a notch to a simmering boil.
 From here, simply add your black tea leaves in and continue to seep your black tea leaves for another 3-5 minutes.

-If you want your Hong Kong style milk tea to be a bit more sweet, simply add a little more condensed milk and you’re ready to go!
+If you want your Hong Kong style milk tea to be a bit sweeter, simply add a little more condensed milk and you’re ready to go!

 You may also like: